Delivering high quality music education across the Humber Region

 Head of Hull Music Service - Lead Partner for the Humber Music Hub

-North East Lincolnshire Music Centre is based at the Grimsby Institute for Further Education, where there are lots of activities for children and young people to join and make friends whilst they make music!
+North East Lincolnshire Music Centre runs out of a number of locations across Grimsby.
+There are lots of activities for children and young people to join and make friends whilst they make music!
+These include Choirs, Taiko, Strings, Classical Guitars, Band, as well as "Create Sing Play" for 3-7 year olds.

 Zoe Hewick